 You may think this concept only works in software development and IT industry and not in industries like car production or manufacturing.

-By improving the product at a fast paste and testing every new improvements with users, Tesla can get a huge lead over the competition.
+By improving the product at a fast paste and testing every new improvement with users, Tesla can get a huge lead over the competition.

-From what I have seen so far with Tesla product releases, it seem they are using some sort of Agile method.
+From what I have seen so far with Tesla product releases, it seems they are using some sort of Agile method.

 10-Keep it simple

 In project management like in life when you keep things simple you achieve more.
-The reason there are complicated stuff out there is that nobody has taken time to figure out the problem and come up with the right solution.
+The reason there is complicated stuff out there is that nobody has taken the time to figure out the problem and come up with the right solution.

-Keeping it simple not only applies to design and development but also to the group organization and that way the team is manages.
+Keeping it simple not only applies to design and development but also to the group organization and that way the team is managed.

-Overloaded structure and bureaucracy has a tendency of sucking out productivity from any team.
+Overloaded structure and bureaucracy have a tendency of sucking out productivity from any team.

 This concept is really important the way the customer interacts with the product.
 In the market place easy to use and intuitive products always win and complex and hard to use products always loose.